Sideshow Bob

-Despite his villainous deeds, Sideshow Bob shares some personality traits of Grammer character Frasier Crane, and he has been described as "Frasier pickled in arsenic."
-Several parallels have been explicitly drawn in The Simpsons between Bob and Frasier Crane—Bob's brother Cecil and his father were played by David Hyde Pierce and John Mahoney, respectively, echoing the roles they played in Frasier.
-Grammer, who based Bob's voice on that of actor Ellis Rabb, has been praised for his portrayals of the character.
-In 2006, he won an Emmy for Outstanding Voice-Over Performance for his work in the episode "The Italian Bob".
+Sideshow Bob shares traits with Grammer's Crane and has been described as "Frasier pickled in arsenic."
+The resemblance extends to the casting: David Hyde Pierce and John Mahoney played Cecil and Robert Terwilliger Sr., Bob's brother and father, respectively, echoing their roles in Frasier.
+Grammer, who based Bob's voice on that of actor Ellis Rabb, has been praised for his portrayal of Bob.
+In 2006, Grammer won a Primetime Emmy Award for voicing Sideshow Bob.

-As of season 36, Sideshow Bob has appeared in more than 40 episodes, had speaking appearances in 25 of these, and been featured as the main character in 15.
-The most recent of the latter, "The Yellow Lotus", aired during the 36th season, and his most recent speaking appearance was in "Treehouse of Horror XXXIV" in the 35th season.
-In addition to his recurring role in the series, Sideshow Bob has made several appearances in other Simpsons media and is mentioned in several more episodes.
-He appears in the Simpsons Comics, the 2007 video game The Simpsons Game, and stars as the main antagonist in The Simpsons Ride at Universal Studios' theme parks.
+By season 36, Sideshow Bob had appeared in dozens of episodes, including both speaking roles and silent cameos.
+"Treehouse of Horror XXXIV" centered a story on Bob during the 35th season, and he had another speaking appearance in "The Yellow Lotus" in the 36th season.
+Other episodes refer to Bob without featuring him, and his role goes beyond television into other Simpsons media.
+He appears in the Simpsons Comics and the 2007 video game The Simpsons Game; he also stars as the main antagonist in The Simpsons Ride at Universal Studios' theme parks.
 A lover of Gilbert and Sullivan operettas, Sideshow Bob is also known for his singing voice; several of Grammer's performances have been included in The Simpsons musical compilations.